 - develop a predictive understanding for the interactions of such materials with living cells;

 - and use the generated knowledge to develop innovative applications, particularly in the biomedical field.

-Research is organized in three modules that focus on:
+Research is organized in four modules that focus on:

 - mechanically responsive materials across different length scales;